forrpa/Lemon-Invaders-FPS/README.md

 # Lemon-Invaders-FPS
+Game engine and default game.
-You play as a cat and your mission is to shoot evil lemons with hair balls to stay alive.
+Default game: You play as a cat and your mission is to shoot evil lemons with hair balls to stay alive.

 INSTALL GAME